 The community's product manager and I looked at other online communities, both internal and external, for visual design inspiration and content strategy references.
 The community had originally been created with the intention of highlighting SPSS's extensibility, but we decided that success for the 30/60/90 project required a stronger emphasis on predictive analytics in general.

-We used our comparative analysis and developed a heirarchal flow for the landing page, and we decided that the visual style of the website should be a cross between SPSS's legacy and IBM's then-new design language.
+I used our comparative analysis and developed a heirarchal flow for the landing page; I also created a visual identity for the community that blended SPSS's legacy with IBM's then-new design language.

 During this project, I learned about taking ownership of a process; even though this was my first major project as a working designer, that shouldn't have been a reason for me to take the backseat to other stakeholders in the project.

-We relaunched the redesigned community on time at the end of the 90 days, and viewership increased to over 20,000 hits within the first month.
+The redesigned community was launched on time at the end of the 90 days, and viewership increased to over 20,000 hits within the first month.

 The community manager and I had also developed a roadmap for the community, which included instrumenting it for website analytics so we could identify ways to better improve the community and redesigning the Extensions Gallery experience to become more social and App Store-like.